 Note: When this happens, it’s usually because you are facing some adverse situation, sometimes an emergency.
 Follow the principle of “forgiveness, not permission”.
 That is, if you are in a crisis, focus on your needs.
 (If you have a moment to drop us a note telling us you will be delayed, that’s helpful, but in an emergency, don’t worry.)
 You can submit your note later.
 But you do need to submit official documentation for this delay to not count; otherwise it will be counted against your late days.

-Per the university’s Religious Observance policy, if a religious event overlaps with half or more of the duration of an assignment being out, you can have as many days as you missed extra to complete the assignment.
+Per the university’s Religious Observance policy, if a religious event overlaps with more than half of the duration of an assignment being out, you can have as many days as you missed extra to complete the assignment.
 You are responsible for giving the staff a full list of the expected religious absences that require extensions before Sep 23.